rainwomennowatermelon/LipstickFinder/README.md

 Flask `1.1.2`

+In order to run this project locally, we recommend you to install the environment according to the above version, and build a simulator of Galaxy Nexus API 28 AVD with Android 9.0 x86_64 operation system.

 ## Installation

 1. Download

 You can download the Zip or Clone the project from git with this command